Middle Pleistocene: Palaeoanthropology

 The Chibanian includes the transition in palaeoanthropology from the Lower to the Middle Paleolithic: i.e., the emergence of Homo sapiens sapiens between 300 ka and 400 ka.
 The oldest known human DNA dates to the Middle Pleistocene, around 430,000 years ago.
 This is the oldest found, as of 2016.

+After analyzing 2,496 remains of Castor fiber (Eurasian beaver) and Trogontherium cuvieri found at Bilzingsleben in Germany, a team of scientists concluded that, around 400 ka, hominids in the area hunted and exploited beavers.
+They may have been targeted for their meat (based on cut marks on the bones) and skin.